TCSinger/TCSinger.github.io/index.md

 Prompt: yesterday you told me about the blue blue sky

-TCSinger successfully transfers the timbre, pronunciation, pitch transition style, and rhythm.
+StyleSinger2 successfully transfers the timbre, pronunciation, pitch transition style, and rhythm.

 <table style='width: 80%;'>
 	<thead>